Premium .com · Established 1996 · The unclaimed category

 The category is forming.
 The brand is available.

-Serious inquiries welcome from IXL Learning, founders building in vocabulary or language learning, strategic acquirers, and brokers.
+Serious inquiries welcome from founders building in vocabulary or language learning, strategic acquirers, and brokers.
 The 1996 vintage and category-perfect fit make this a rare asset.